City-of-Helsinki/helfi-hakuvahti/documentation/cli-commands.md

 Nothing breaks if it is never run: collections are created on first write, and no query depends on a validator or an index for correctness — on Cosmos DB the validators do not apply at all.
 The command reports the parts it could not apply rather than failing.
 See [architecture.md](./architecture.md).

-## Backfill statistics

-`npm run hav:backfill-statistics -- [--site=<id>] [--dry-run]`

-Reconstructs historical `confirmed` counters for the days before live collection started, from the subscriptions that still exist.
-Useful for populating a test or QA database so the `/stats` endpoint and its consumers have a realistic series to work against.

-- `--site=<id>` — one site only; omit to process all.
-- `--dry-run` — report what would be written, write nothing.

-Re-runnable: it writes absolute recomputed values, not increments, and only for days strictly before the earliest day that was collected live.
-Its output carries a `backfilled` flag, which is how a re-run tells measured days from its own.

-**The numbers it produces undercount, by construction.** Anyone who unsubscribed or expired has already been deleted, so they cannot be counted, and only `confirmed` is reconstructed at all — `created` from survivors would show a permanent 100% conversion rate, and cancellations and expiries are unrecoverable. `/stats` does not distinguish reconstructed days from measured ones, so use this on test and QA databases only.

-Subscriptions with no `first_created` cannot be dated and are counted as skipped in the summary.
-Do not be tempted to fall back to `created`: it is reset on renewal, so it would misdate every renewed subscription.

 ## Send notifications from queue

 `npm run hav:send-queue`